renzol2/brain/docs/compressing-for-a-reason.md

 # Compressing for A Reason

-Notes from Mike Senior's workflow demonstration of using [[compression]] on a rock multitrack demo, titled [_Compressing For a Reason_.](https://www.cambridge-mt.com/ms/ch9/)
+Notes from Mike Senior's workflow demonstration of using [[docs/compression]] on a rock multitrack demo, titled [_Compressing For a Reason_.](https://www.cambridge-mt.com/ms/ch9/)

 Compress and balance in **order of importance**.